 - A. Unit 10 employees will normally be allowed a meal period of not less than 30 minutes or more than 60 minutes, which shall be determined by the employee's supervisor.
 The meal period will normally be scheduled in the middle of the work shift.
 A supervisor shall consider employee requests for an earlier or later meal period.
 Meal periods shall not be counted as part of the total hours worked.
-For employees assigned to a straight eight (8) hour work shift, meal periods will be counted as part of the total hours worked. - B. Upon request of a Unit 10 employee to modify his/her established meal period, a supervisor shall consider the needs of the employee, the needs of the State, and the nature of the work to be performed.
+For employees assigned to a straight eight (8) hour work shift, meal periods will be counted as part of the total hours worked. - B. Upon request of a Unit 10 employee to modify their established meal period, a supervisor shall consider the needs of the employee, the needs of the State, and the nature of the work to be performed.

-7.2 Alternative Work Schedule
+7.2 Alternative Work Schedules

-A. Upon request of a Unit 10 employee or an authorized CAPS representative, a department designee shall meet with such employee or representative and consider requests for establishment of an alternative work schedule, flextime, telecommute schedule or reduced work time for a Unit 10 employee.
-The request shall not be unreasonably denied.
-This Section is only appealable to fourth level and is not arbitrable.

-Work Week Group E (WWG E) and SE (WWG SE) employees working a nonstandard work schedule (e.g., 4/10/40, 9/8/80) will be charged the number of hours scheduled for the day when they are absent for a whole day.
+- A. Alternative work schedules are inclusive of Alternative Work Week Schedules (AWWS); Flexible Work Hours or Flextime; or Reduced Work Time Schedules. - B. Upon request of a Unit 10 employee or an authorized CAPS representative, a department designee shall meet with such employee or representative and consider requests for establishment of an alternative work schedule for a Unit 10 employee.
+The request shall not be unreasonably denied. - C. Work Week Group E (WWG E) and SE (WWG SE) employees working a nonstandard work schedule (e.g., 4/10/40, 9/8/80) will be charged the number of hours scheduled for the day when they are absent for a whole day. - D. Disputes arising under this section of the MOU shall be subject to the grievance procedure up to the fourth level, but not subject to the arbitration provision of this agreement.